YuxinSongprog/mvRunKing/README.md

 ## Running mvRunKing

 mvRunKing is a command-line program.
 Open up a command prompt or terminal window and perform all analyses by typing commands.
-Software usage is very similar to GEMMA software. “-bfile [plinkfile]” specifies PLINK BED files prefix; “-p [filename]” specifies phenotype file name; “-k [kinshipfile]” specifies relatedness matrix file name; and “-o [outputfilename]” specifies output file prefix.
-You can specify different columns of phenotypes for association tests by using “-n [num1] [num2]...[numd]”, where “-n 1 2 ” uses the original 1st and 2nd columns as phenotypes, and “-n 2 3 5” uses the 2nd, 3rd and 5th columns, and so on.
+Software usage is very similar to GEMMA software.

 The basic usages for association analysis are:
 ```